smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

 pass and for identifying RNA isoforms, but their blunt approach to capturing spatial expression data limits spatial resolution and requires many samples for sequencing.
 Since they focus on regions of interest, it is often not possible to obtain a picture of spatial expression across a whole tissue.
+LCM is an older technology that has long been used with FFPE tissues.
 Modern LCM-based approaches include Nanostring's GeoMx DSP and STRP-seq.
-LCM has long been used with FFPE tissues.

 Microfluidics places a chip with multiple barcode-containing channels onto a tissue section followed by a second chip with channels perpendicular to the